Palumba-EU/palumba-eu-app-frontend/README.md

 # Flutter Boilerplate (Dribba layout)

-📲 Flutter version: 2.5.3
+📲 Flutter version: 3.0.1

-⭐️Flutter 2.0 (with sound null safety)⭐️
+⭐️Flutter 3.0 (with sound null safety)⭐️

-A new base project for any Dribba app.
-It includes GetX, Provider, Flutter Localizations, Firebase Integrations (Analytics, Dynamic Links, Messaging, ...)

 ## 1️⃣ Getting Started
 Please, do change the package name prior to start the project.